 Novel Finding: Placing a .searchConnector-ms file in a user’s “Desktop” directory (ex. at C:\Users\DomainAdministrator\Desktop) while the user has a graphical login will coerce authentication, in some cases over HTTP, from the user without interaction.
 Details of this attack will be explored in a subsequent post, but when paired with bloodhound session data it represents a viable alternative to dumping LSASS in cases where a suitable target for Net-NTLM relay, such as LDAP, is available. - Under-Covered Finding: Internet Shortcut (.URL) files can coerce authentication over HTTP with user interaction without the WebClient service2.
 I’m assuming other methods of HTTP authentication coercion that take place in the browser (references to icon files in HTML pages, etc.) do the same.

 Advantages over Other Coercion Methods: Amazing tools like Coercer exist for coercing authentication from hosts over HTTP using RPC functions3.
 However, these tools require the WebClient service is running on the host, while some files described in this article can be used to start the service on a target without administrative access and others don’t require it at all. - Limitations: The WebClient service required for coercion of authentication over HTTP is only installed by default on Windows Server prior to 2008, but it is installed by default on all Windows Workstations45.
 Coercing authentication over HTTP requires getting intranet-zoned by creating a DNS record or poisoning NetBIOS/LLMNR, neither of which necessarily require authentication67.
 Services that require Microsoft’s Extended Protection for Authentication (EPA) or Signing/Sealing can not be relayed to29.
-The Web Client service is deprecated, but we can still use it for coercion 🙂
+The Web Client service is deprecated10, but we can still use it for coercion 🙂

 Background

 Web Distributed Authoring and Versioning (WebDAV) is an extension of HTTP that lets users collaborate on files.
-MDSec gives a way better and more detailed explanation of WebDAV and the associated WebClient Service and WebDAV Mini-Redirector in their post10, so I won’t even try to outdo them here.
+MDSec gives a way better and more detailed explanation of WebDAV and the associated WebClient Service and WebDAV Mini-Redirector in their post11, so I won’t even try to outdo them here.
 For the purposes of this article, the important thing to know is that some files can start the WebDAV service and some require it to be running to coerce authentication over HTTP.

 Authentication Over HTTP vs SMB: In general, authentication sent over HTTP is more useful because it can be relayed to more target services, including LDAP(S), MSSQL, SMB, and HTTP(S).
 Additionally, HTTP authentication can be relayed even when Extended Protection for Authentication is enabled but not required.
 Authentication sent over SMB can only be relayed to SMB, HTTP, and MSSQL services unless Net-NTLMv1 is in use or a well-known vulnerability is unpatched.
 Relaying to LDAP is generally preferable because it allows for the potential to obtain NTLM hashes for all users in the domain through ACL attacks, take over a relayed user or computer account through RBCD abuse or Shadow Credentials, and perform other privilege escalation tactics like reading Local Administrator credentials stored in LAPS.
-The Hacker Recipes has a couple of great charts on where authentication sent over each protocol can be relayed depending on the state of various relay protections on the client and server11.
-Additionally, Ryan Grunsten has a highly detailed post on the mechanics and relay protections of NTLM12.
+The Hacker Recipes has a couple of great charts on where authentication sent over each protocol can be relayed depending on the state of various relay protections on the client and server12.
+Additionally, Ryan Grunsten has a highly detailed post on the mechanics and relay protections of NTLM13.

 Files and Their Coercive Capabilities

-There are countless file types capable of coercing authentication13.
+There are countless file types capable of coercing authentication14.
 I chose to investigate .searchConnector-ms and .library-ms files for their unique properties regarding coercion.
 In addition, many file types can be used to coerce authentication over HTTP or SMB when a user clicks on them or to coerce authentication over SMB when a user navigates to the parent folder, so I’ve selected .URL and .LNK files to examine as a representative sample.

 The following table details the conditions under which each file type can coerce authentication.